joshHug/LeidenITP/assignments/assignment4.md

 In this assignment, it is not allowed to use any hidden/private object attributes.
 A hidden/private object attribute in python can be recognized by a dubbel underscore e.g. `object.__height`.
 In many programming languages it is not possible to access these attributes outside the class.
 The reason for this is that the unspoken agreement is that class method should not change (get/set), but how a class internally works can be changed completely.
 This means that if you use hidden/private variables and the class gets updated, your code is likely to break.
 While it is possible in python to use any attribute of any object, it is not recommended for the same reason.

+In this assignment, the use of any hidden/private object attributes is prohibited.
+In Python, such attributes are identified by a double underscore or single underscore (which is preferred), for instance, `object._height`.
+Many programming languages restrict access to these attributes outside the class.
+Python does not have such a restriction, but an implicit agreement to not use underscore attributes.
+The idea of private variables comes from the unspoken agreement that class methods should not change (get/set), although the internal functionality of a class can undergo complete changes, i.e, the private varaible names can change when the software is updated.
+Therefore, using hidden/private variables might lead to code breakage if the class undergoes updates.
+When you use public methods (not private methods) each update should retain all the public methods such that your code does not break.
+While Python allows access to any attribute of any object, it's not recommended for similar reasons.
+Therefore, the use of any hidden/private object attributes/methods is prohibited.

 ### Merge Sort

-In `merge_sort.py`, you will implement recursive merge sort and you will write a small script where you sort a list with `Person` objects in the following ways:
+In `merge_sort.py`, your task involves implementing the recursive merge sort.
+Additionally, you'll create a small script to sort a list containing `Person` objects in various ways:
-- Without default arguments, for the `Person` class this means that the list is ordered from the shortest person to the tallest person.
-In other words, they are sorted in their default order.
+- Sorting without default arguments, meaning the list will be ordered from the shortest person to the tallest person, representing their default order.
-- Reversed by using the default argument reverse.
+- Sorting in reverse by utilizing the default argument `reverse`.
-- With the default argument key, which should make sure you can sort a `Person` object any way you like and at least using all possibilities described in the grading criteria.
+- Employing the default argument `key` to enable sorting `Person` objects any way you like, but at least according to various options which are mentioned in the grading criteria.
-- A combination of reverse and key default arguments.
+- Creating a combination of `reverse` and `key` default arguments for sorting.

 The script should print the list at least sorted in all possible ways listed in the grading specification.
-Make sure when you print the list sorted in a certain way that it is clear which way it is sorted.
+Make sure when you print the list, sorted in a certain way, that it is clear which way it is sorted.
+For example, you first print: `Below you can find the list sorted on weight:` and then you print the list sorted on weight.
 This script can either be added in `merge_sort.py` below all classes and functions or you can use a `main` function and add `if __name__ == "__main__": main()` at the bottom of the file.

 ### Person class

-In `person.py`, you will implement the `Person` class and a create person list function.
-The `Person` class should contain at least the functionalities described in the grading criteria.
-The `__init__` method is already given and it is not allowed to create any other new object attributes e.g. `self.some_name = ...`.
-The `create_persons_list` function should return a list of `Person` objects randomly initialized as described in the program section.
+In `person.py`, your task is to construct the `Person` class along with a function, `create_persons_list`.
+The Person class should encompass functionalities outlined in the grading criteria.
+It's important to note that the `__init__` method is already provided, and the creation of any new object attributes like s`elf.some_name = ...` is prohibited.

+The `create_persons_list` function is expected to yield a list consisting of `Person` objects initialized randomly in accordance with the description given in the program section.

 ### Load Names